albar965/albar965.github.io/littlenavmap.md

   route descriptions** which can be retrieved from the various online services like [RouteFinder](http://rfinder.asalink.net) or [SkyVector](https://skyvector.com).
 This includes SIDs, STARs and information for cruise speed and altitude.
-* **Aircraft performance, fuel planning** top of climb and top of descent calculation considering aircraft performance and altitude restrictions in procedures is available.
+* **Aircraft performance, fuel planning** top of climb and top of descent calculation considering aircraft performance, winds aloft and altitude restrictions in procedures is available and can be automatically collected in background while flying.
 * A zoom and scrollable **elevation profile** window shows the **ground elevation** along the flight plan including the minimum safe altitude for the whole plan or each segment as well as **procedure altitude restrictions**.
 * The map and flight plans including all related information at departure and destination can be **printed**.